 Do you have any thoughts on how the Lillipad compares to other products?

-The Lillipad facilitates a complete squat, and a squat-like posture for the less flexible.
+The Lillipad facilitates a complete squat, and its step allows a squat-like posture for the less flexible.
 The rim of the toilet can be used in conjunction with the Lillipad to raise the heels slightly and facilitate a narrower squat.
 The Lillipad is not in the way if someone wants to sit.

-Sitting on your buttocks with your feet up is not squatting, see for yourself in the photos.
+Sitting with your feet up is not squatting, see for yourself in the photos.
 Some products, such as the Lillipad footstool, are only footrests which allow you to lean forward and raise your feet.
 On these products it is impossible to adopt a complete squat because the toilet bowl is in the way.

 Squatting is a graceful yoga pose achievable without props — it is this posture which is studied for its health benefits.